Leaflet/Leaflet/docs/examples/custom-icons/example.md

 	const mRed = new Marker([51.495, -0.083], {icon: redIcon}).bindPopup('I am a red leaf.').addTo(map);
 	const mOrange = new Marker([51.49, -0.1], {icon: orangeIcon}).bindPopup('I am an orange leaf.').addTo(map);

+	window.L = L; // only for debugging in the developer console window.map = map; // only for debugging in the developer console
 </script>